-To re-enter the program participants should have their age eligibility re-confirmed, have no signs or symptoms suggestive of lung cancer, and suitability for low-dose CT scan checked.
-They will also need to re-engage in shared decision-making and make an informed choice to participate.
+To re-enter the program participants should have their age eligibility re-confirmed, and have no signs or symptoms suggestive of lung cancer.
+If smoking history eligibility for the program was previously confirmed, a participant can continue to screen, even if they have stopped smoking more than 10 years ago.
+Suitability for low-dose CT scan must be checked and participants must re-engage in shared decision-making and make an informed choice to participate.